 - Positive Reinforcement: Encourage success by celebrating small victories to build confidence.

-- Role Modeling: Demonstrate toileting routines to make the process relatable and less intimidating.
+- Role Modelling: Demonstrate toileting routines to make the process relatable and less intimidating.

 How Does Sensory Processing Disorder Affect Toilet Training?